 Shoe of Devil

 Now over 10 years old, the book adaptation of The Devil Wears Prada that us all pursing our lips and murmuring.

 The movie signified Streep's first foray into high-stakes pay negotiations, paving the way for her stance as a strong player in a male dominated industry.

-Continuing the challenge to preserve the present through realtime art, Guardian Of The Press defines the nuances of a time when progressive feminist attitudes is under threat.
+Continuing the challenge to preserve the present through realtime art, Guardian Of The Press defines the nuances of a time when journalistic integrity is under threat.

 Representing the freedom of the press, this print was created in the aftermath of Streep's infamous speech at the Golden Globe Awards as she represented Hollywood's liberal society.

 Adding this print to your art collection signifies your support for independent journalism and it's part in the functioning of democracy.

 Check it out for yourself.
 Take your time to hang it on your wall.

 And after 30 days, if you feel that this print is not what you expected you can use the ‘Sight Unseen Guarantee’.